apple502j/brachyura-example-mod/README.md

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
-The two IDEs implemented are VSCode and NetBeans.
-Run their commands to set everything up. `java -jar brachyura-bootstrap-0.jar vscode` or `java -jar brachyura-bootstrap-0.jar netbeans` respectively.
+The four supported IDEs are IntelliJ IDEA, Eclipse, VSCode, and NetBeans.
+Run their commands to set everything up. `java -jar brachyura-bootstrap-0.jar idea` for IntelliJ, `jdt` for Eclipse and VSCode, and `netbeans` for NetBeans.

 ## Building